Odin1204/6502/README.md

 ### TODO
 - [ ] **main.c:** The way **main.c** handles the execution of programs is not ideal since it will ask if you want
-                  to continue after every Instruction.
+                  to continue after every Instruction or lets you fast forward to till a break instruction.

 ## Acknowledgements